cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 This optimization alone corresponds to a $7$% reduction in the computational cost.
 Such optimizations are extrimely easy yet very effective.

 Once all multiplies and additions are reduced to the bare minimum, one starts to wonder about **floating point precision**.
+Specifically, in the collision problem is desirable to have precision at least of the order of meters.
+Recalling that typical Low Earth Orbit radius are $\approx 7000$ km, a FP32 stare vector would be truncated approximately at meter scale.
+Accumulation of round-off error over thousands of time steps will cause the numerical solution to rapidly drift away from the physics.
+However, the small displament increments, in this setup of order $\mathcal{O}(1)$, need not necesserly be double precision.
+This will mainly depend on the number of RK4 time steps to generate the Monte Carlo trajectories.
+In order to test for the correct behavoiour, we first employ FP64 for all variables.
+Subsequently, we retain double precision for the state vectors and use single precision to store the derivative functions $\mathbf{f}(X(t))$.